Rollmasterkush/rollmasterkush.github.io/_posts/2019-06-05-fda-first-cbd-public-hearing.md

 ![Cannabidiol]({{"../assets/img/cbd-from-cannabis.jpg" | relative_url}}){:class="post-lg-2"}
 <div class="text-center blog-caption">
 Cannabidiol is commonly referred to as CBD and is derived from the cannabis plant.
-Image from [Cytis at Pixabay](https://pixabay.com/users/cytis-1661754/).
+Image from <a href="https://pixabay.com/users/cytis-1661754/">Cytis at Pixabay</a>.
 </div>

 #### Current FDA Ban on CBD